Crochet Cluster V Stitch Tutorial With Video

 Double Crochet Two Together (dc2tog) – just like the title implies you will crochet 2 incomplete double crochet stitches together.
 It doesn’t matter where the 2 double crochet stitches are made, they can be made in the same stitch (or chain), or they can be crocheted in different stitches, the technique is the same.

 Step 1.
 Make your first incomplete dc: o, insert the hook into the stitch (or chain) and pull up a loop (3 loops on hook).
-Yo and pull through the first 2 loops on the hook(2 loops on hook).
+Yo and pull through the first 2 loops on the hook(2 loops on the hook).
 Leave the incomplete dc on the hook.

 Step 2.
 Make another incomplete dc in the same stitch (or chain): yo and insert the hook into the same stitch (or chain) and pull up a loop (4 loops on hook), yo and pull through the first 2 loops on the hook (3 loops on hook).
 You now have 2 incomplete dc stitches on your hook.